robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

 Green - "All appropriate validations are performed to trust the state of the code."

-Commit - "A complete discreet and Green code change."
+Commit - "A complete discrete and Green code change."

 Trunk - "A location where the current code is stored that is considered the source of truth."